Are you looking for the perfect gift for your furry friend this Christmas, but don’t want to stretch the purse strings?

 According to statistics released by the Blue Cross, around half of us will be making sure our pets don’t miss out on a festive gift this year.

 We want to share with you our favourite low-cost, ‘do it yourself’ gifts so you can make them for your own companions.
-Find out how you can make your own rabbit yule log Blue Peter style, put a twist on your Mary Berry inspiration to make your dog a yummy Christmas cake, or get crafty and create a festive feather toy for your kitty!
+Find out how you can make your own rabbit crackers, put a twist on your Mary Berry inspiration to make your dog some delicious biscuits, or get crafty and create a festive feather toy for your kitty!

 Caution: Please supervise your pet at all times when you give them any of the below gifts.